How you can help victims of Hurricane Dorian

 130 Tamiami Trail, Punta Gorda, 941-575-6100

-Dean’s put out a sign in front of the restaurant that they will be collecting for those affected by Hurricane Dorian.
-They will be collecting diapers, batteries, new blankets, flashlights, cleaning supplies, etc. They are not accepting clothes.
-They will be collecting until Monday and donations will be going to the Bahamas, one of the locations being Green Turtle Cay.
+Dean’s put out a sign in front of the restaurant that they are collecting for those affected by Hurricane Dorian.
+They are collecting diapers, batteries, new blankets, flashlights, cleaning supplies, etc. They are not accepting clothes.
+They will be collecting until Monday and donations will go to the Bahamas, one of the locations being Green Turtle Cay.

-They will serve as a drop off site for Florida Tree & Ground Maintenance Inc., who will be filling a boat with supplies and delivering to the Bahamas.
-They are requesting first aid kits, shovels, gloves, camping water filters, canned food, powdered milk, baby formula, wipes, diapers, paper towels, toilet paper, towels, socks, work shoes, flashlights, tarps, heavy duty trash bags, blankets, pet food, feminine products, they said in a Facebook post.
+They will serve as a drop-off site for Florida Tree & Ground Maintenance Inc., who will fill a boat with supplies and deliver them to the Bahamas.
+They are requesting first-aid kits, shovels, gloves, camping water filters, canned food, powdered milk, baby formula, wipes, diapers, paper towels, toilet paper, towels, socks, work shoes, flashlights, tarps, heavy duty trash bags, blankets, pet food, feminine products.

-The restaurant posted a Facebook update that they will be accepting donations to send to Green Turtle Cay in the Bahamas next Tuesday.
-They will be collecting building and construction materials, non-perishable food items, first aid supplies, toiletries, baby supplies, and survival supplies, including mosquito nets/bug repellent, batteries, solar powered lamps or lanterns, flashlights, pet supplies and food, and cleaning supplies.
+The restaurant posted a Facebook update that they will accept donations to send to Green Turtle Cay in the Bahamas next Tuesday.
+They are collecting building and construction materials, nonperishable food items, first-aid supplies, toiletries, baby supplies, and survival supplies, including mosquito nets/bug repellent, batteries, solar-powered lamps or lanterns, flashlights, pet supplies and food, and cleaning supplies.
 For incentive, they are offering a free domestic beer or well drink to those who donate.

 PORT CHARLOTTE